 Overview

 Sculptured flex PCBs can be used as a connection between 2 PCBs or connectors.
-Sculptured flex circuits comprises of a copper circuit with different thickness sandwiched between two cover layers, as illustrated in Figure 8-5 and Figure 8-6.
+Sculptured flex circuits comprise of a copper circuit with different thickness sandwiched between two cover layers, as illustrated in Figure 8-5 and Figure 8-6.

 General